-The aim is that you can see most of the sites that require entrance tickets during the time you enjoy the Roma Pass, so it is important that you decide the order in which you are going to see the museums according to their opening hours.
+The aim is that you can see most of the sites that require entrance tickets during the time you enjoy the Roma Pass, so you must decide the order in which you are going to see the museums according to their opening hours.
 Keep in mind that to see the Colosseum and the Roman Forum you will need a whole morning.
-Most museums usually close at 19:30 in Rome.
+Most museums usually close at 7:30 p.m. in Rome.

 Check how long it takes you to get from one attraction to another

-In Rome most places are accessible on foot, but there are some like Villa Borghese or the Vatican City that are more remote and can take longer to reach.
+In Rome, most places are accessible on foot, but there are some like Villa Borghese or the Vatican City that are farther away from the city center and can take longer to reach.

 If you are traveling with children

 If you are traveling with children you will not want to get the Roma Pass for them as they will get free entry to most of the tourist sites in the city.
-In fact, I would recommend that you don't take it out for yourself in this case either as if you want to make the most of it going from place to place the kids might not be able to keep up with the pace.
+In fact, I would recommend you not to buy it for yourself in this case either, as if you want to make the most of it the kids might not be able to keep up with the pace.

 About public transportation in Rome

-The Roma Pass includes public transportation for free, but I will tell you that in Rome the waiting times for the bus can be long, so if you can walk from one place to another I recommend it.
+The Roma Pass includes public transportation for free, but let me tell you that in Rome the waiting times for the bus can be long, so if you can walk from one place to another I recommend it.
 Therefore, it is best to organize visits to monuments or museums that are within the same area.

 So far I have told you about the advantages of the Roma Pass, as it is one of the main passes in the city.
-However, you will have seen that there are areas of the Vatican such as the Vatican Museums that are not included: for them there is another card, the Omnia Card.
-This card guarantees free and fast access to the Vatican Museums, preferential entrance with audio guide to St. Peter's Basilica and discounts in different Museums and areas of the Vatican.
+However, you must have noticed that there are areas of the Vatican such as the Vatican Museums that are not included: for them, there is another card, the Omnia Card.
+This card guarantees free and fast access to the Vatican Museums, preferential entrance with an audio guide to St. Peter's Basilica, and discounts in different Museums and areas of the Vatican.

-Anyway, I recommend you to read this other article I made about Omnia Card: to clear all your doubts if you still have them.
+Anyway, I recommend you to read this other article I made about Omnia Card to solve any other questions that you may still have.

 Rome City Pass

 In addition to these two cards, there is another pass to visit Rome that can be considered the VIP option: the Rome City Pass.
-Unlike the previous ones, this tourist card will be valid throughout your stay in the city and is a 100% digital card.
-It includes free admission to the Colosseum or the Borghese Gallery, the tourist bus, discounts on excursions and other points of interest and for a supplement you can visit the Vatican Museums and hire the airport transfer.
+Unlike the previous ones, this tourist card will be valid throughout your whole stay in the city and is a 100% digital card.
+It includes free admission to the Colosseum or the Borghese Gallery, the tourist bus, discounts on excursions and other points of interest and for a bit of extra money, you can visit the Vatican Museums and hire the airport transfer.

-The main advantage is the convenience it brings and the completeness of its conditions, the disadvantage is obviously the higher price than the Roma Pass and Omnia Card.
+The main upside is the convenience it brings and how complete it is, the downside is obviously the higher price compared to the Roma Pass and Omnia Card.
 If you can afford it, it is a very useful option, but make sure you are going to spend enough time in the city to make the most of it.

-If you have opted for the Roma Pass and you are going to visit the Colosseum, the Capitoline Museums, the Borghese Gallery and Castel Sant Angelo, you probably don't want to miss one of the main options not included in this city pass: the Vatican Museums.
+If you have opted for the Roma Pass and you are going to visit the Colosseum, the Capitoline Museums, the Borghese Gallery, and Castel Sant Angelo, you probably don't want to miss one of the main options not included in this city pass: the Vatican Museums.
 If using the Omnia Card together with the Roma Pass doesn't work for you, you can use your Roma Pass for all the monuments and museums included and then buy tickets for the Vatican on your own.
-I tell you how to do it in this article on Vatican City Tickets.
+Learn how to do it in this article: Vatican Museum Tickets.

-If you still prefer to buy the tickets separately, for example, for the Colosseum, I leave you here linked my article about Colosseum Tickets and Tours.
+If you still prefer to buy the tickets separately, for example, for the Colosseum, here's my article about Colosseum Tickets and Tours.

 There is also the possibility to buy a combined ticket for the Colosseum and the Vatican Museums, which also includes a guided tour of both sites.
-I leave you here all the information: How to buy tickets for the Colosseum and the Vatican.
+Find here all the information: How to buy tickets for the Colosseum and the Vatican.

 What kinds of city passes are available in Rome?